carpentries-incubator/reproducible-publications-quarto/episodes/01-Project-Setup-Organization/03-setup-versioning.md

 > ## Our turn!
 > ### Getting the files for the hands-on part of the workshop:
 > We have a repository already prepared for this workshop at [https://github.com/UCSBCarpentry/Quarto-Project-Example](https://github.com/UCSBCarpentry/Quarto-Project-Example).
-> We are going to use the third option to download this repository from GitHub and work with it hands on.
+> We are going to use the third option to download this repository from GitHub and work with it hands-on.
 You will need this repo in your working environment if you would like to follow along through this workshop.
 > Let’s take a second to acquaint ourselves with GitHub.
 [At this link](https://github.com/signup), you may sign into your GitHub account or create one if you have not already.
 > {: .source}
 {: .prereq}